 Maruti Suzuki Dzire

 While the sedan segment is ailing with most sedans unable to cross five thousand units in monthly sales, the Maruti Dzire consistently features among the top-selling cars.
 Such is Maruti Suzuki’s grasp of Indian needs.
-Last month, the Dzire once again outsold many top-selling SUVs and hatchbacks, registering an 18 percent rise in year-on-year sales as it sold 16,573 units.
+Last month, the Dzire once again outsold many top-selling SUVs and hatchbacks, despite registering a 7 percent drop in year-on-year sales as it sold 14,694 units.
 Proven as an attractive mix of qualities such as comfort, easy handling, and lucrative fuel efficiency, the Dzire rises high above the competition with its reputation as a veteran and being a popular choice among cab companies.
 Moreover, since the Dzire is the sedan derivative of the Maruti Swift, a new Dzire is expected to hit the market this year as Maruti has already launched the new Swift.

 Currently, the Dzire is equipped with a 1.2-litre Dualjet petrol engine mated to either a 5-speed manual gearbox or a 5-speed AMT.
 Moreover, it is also available in CNG variants that deliver a mileage of 31.12 km/kg, while the petrol mileage stands at 22.41 – 22.61 km/l.